spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="Where is the generated code?")%>The generated classes for your component can be found in the `Assets/Generated/Source/improbable/` directory of your Unity project.
 Feel free to have a look if you want to see what happens behind the scenes when you use a component.
 Note that you don’t need to understand the generated code in order to follow this tutorial.
 <%(/Expandable)%>

 ### Entity templates

-Health pickups are a new entity, and we must next define which components should be instantiated each time a new 'health pickup' entity is created.
+Health pickups are a new type of entity, and we must next define which components should be instantiated each time a new 'health pickup' entity is created.

 Typical for SpatialOS GDK projects, the FPS starter project contains a C# file that declares a function for each type of entity.
 This function defines what components are used to construct an entity.
 The object it returns is an [Entity Template]({{urlRoot}}/content/entity-templates).
 Extending an existing entity type is as easy as adding additional components while the entity type is being constructed.